couchbase/indexing/secondary/docs/design/markdown/projector_design.md

 Zero or more indexes can be defined for each buckets managed by KV-store.
-Design of projector involves interfacing with KV cluster, router and local-indexer-nodes under normal operation.
-It is a critical path that must ensure - safety, connection and performance.
+Design of projector involves interfacing with KV cluster, router and Index-Coordinator under normal operation.
+It is a critical path that must ensure safety and performance.

 **relevant data structures**